ApexFarm/WELLogger/README.md

 3. Categorize logs by namespaces, i.e. `module_name:feature_name:modifier`.
 4. Control logging levels for database, debug log, and web outputs by namespaces.

+Below is a web browser output example. `[sample:controller]` is the namespace of the log.
+It is used to provide richer context of the log message.

 <img width="680" src="doc/console.png" alt="console.png"/>

 ## Installation